john-farina/sleepScapes/README.md

 the soundScapes model has_many: comments, and likes.
 The comments and likes are being produced by join tables which are storing a id to the user that liked it, etc.

 #### **Users**
+The users are being controlled with Clearance for the best authentication and security i needed for this project, and added on top of the included Model and Controller. <br/>
+Users on soundScapes can Follow other users, like posts and comment, these things are linked to the user.
+User's likes will show up on their profile to save it for later. <br/>
+Users can also edit their Name, Profile Picture, or Profile Banner as well. without messing with any other value that they do not want to edit.

+## Database
+For the saved User Images, soundScape videos and all other large files i am using `Rails Action Storage` that links with `AWS S3`.
+I chose AWS because i find it is the most reliable and easily scalable with not being too expensive if the website ever gets popular. <br/>
+For the base databse i am using Postgres in production this i found works best with rails and makes it very easy to control and view what i am doing specifically.

 <!-- USAGE EXAMPLES -->